 Are you wondering whether you can use your flexible spending account (FSA) or health savings account (HSA) dollars to buy prescription eyeglasses and prescription sunglasses?
 Whether or not you have vision insurance, this money can, in fact, be used for prescription eyewear.

 Below we will answer some of your questions regarding flex spending and health savings account.

-What are some eligible expenses under FSA or HSA?
+What are some eligible glasses and sunglasses expenses under FSA or HSA?

 Your FSA or HSA typically covers expenses like prescription drugs, doctor visits and, yes, prescription eyewear, too!
 Below you’ll find a list of items at VSEyewear.com that are typically covered by FSA and HSA accounts:

 - Eyeglasses with or without lenses (this include over-the-counter reading glasses)